 Amp up the supervised practice drives.
 Use your teen’s extra time for supervised practice driving, even if she is already driving alone.
-Aim for 30 minutes per week for dedicated practice in new environments or to boost skills that are still difficult for your teen to master.
+Aim for weekly dedicated practice in new environments or to boost skills that are still difficult for your teen to master.
 For my teens, it was left-hand turns, highway merging, and judging stopping distance, all common contributing factors to teen crashes.

 Be the scapegoat.
 Offer to help your teen out of an unsafe situation.
 Be the reason she says “no” or leaves a dangerous situation.
 Discuss what these situations might be – a party with drinking, friends planning unsafe activities, such as swimming or boating at night or while intoxicated.

 Click here to see an interesting infographic on the 100 deadliest days for teen drivers.